Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 ---

 ## 7. Lessons Learned
-- Importance of proactive monitoring and alerting
+- The importance of proactive monitoring and alerting for early detection
-- Need for clear visibility of transaction failures
+- The need for clear visibility of transaction failures
-- Value of structured incident investigation
+- The value of structured and repeatable incident response processes
+- The importance of configuration management and validation controls

 ---

 ## 8. Preventative Controls

+Based on the incident, the following control improvements are recommended:

 - Implement automated alerting for failed transactions
 - Improve logging and monitoring capabilities
-- Establish standard incident response procedures
-- Introduce validation checks for system configurations
+- Implementing validation checks for system configurations
+- Establish clear escalation procedures for incident handling
+- Define ownership and accountability for incident response and system configuration management

 ---